 2. Light

 When indoors, find the window with the most sunlight and put your succulents there to promote healthy growth.
 The key is to keep these plants out of the shade, whether inside or outside unless you are in an extremely hot climate.
 Succulents in harsher, hotter conditions benefit from shade during peak sun hours.
-They are very durable and can survive in various temperatures due to their resilient nature.
+They are durable and can survive in various temperatures due to their resilient nature.

 3. Soil